 Trump's election in 2016-credited in part to his unusual strength among the sort of blue collar white voters who once dominated the AFL-CIO-prompted Podhorzer to question his assumptions about voter behavior.
 He began circulating weekly number-crunching memos to a small circle of allies and hosting strategy sessions in D.C.
 But when he began to worry about the election itself, he didn't want to seem paranoid.
 It was only after months of research that he introduced his concerns in his newsletter in October 2019.
 The usual tools of data, analytics and polling would not be sufficient in a situation where the President himself was trying to disrupt the election, he wrote.
 "Most of our planning takes us through Election Day," he noted.
-"But, we are not prepared for the two most likely outcomes"-Trump losing and refusing to concede, and Trump winning the Electoral College (despite losing the popular vote) by corrupting the voting prexested specific was systematically 'red-team' this election so that we can anticipate and plan for standard with the Best Ref Constitution of the College (despite losing the popular vote) by corrupting the voting prexested to the constitution of the const
+"But, we are not prepared for the two most likely outcomes"-Trump losing and refusing to concede, and Trump winning the Electoral College (despite losing the popular vote) by corrupting the voting process in key states.
+"We desperately need to systematically 'red-team' this election so that we can anticipate and plan for the worst we know will be coming our way."